matrix-org/dendrite/cmd/dendrite-demo-pinecone/ARCHITECTURE.md

 -   0: This relay server is currently only acting on behalf of `P2P Node B`.
 It will only receive, and later forward events that are destined for `P2P Node B`.
 -   1: When `P2P Node A` fails sending directly to `P2P Node B` (after a configurable number of attempts), it checks for any known relay servers associated with `P2P Node B` and sends to all of them.
     - If sending to any of the relay servers succeeds, that transaction is considered to be successfully sent.
--   2: The relay server `forwarder` stores the transaction json in it's database and marks it as destined for `P2P Node B`.
+-   2: The relay server `forwarder` stores the transaction json in its database and marks it as destined for `P2P Node B`.
--   3: When `P2P Node B` comes online, it queries all it's relay servers for any missed messages.
+-   3: When `P2P Node B` comes online, it queries all its relay servers for any missed messages.
--   4: The relay server `retriever` will look in it's database for any transactions that are destined for `P2P Node B` and returns them one at a time.
+-   4: The relay server `retriever` will look in its database for any transactions that are destined for `P2P Node B` and returns them one at a time.

 For now, it is important that we don’t design out a hybrid approach of having both sender-side and recipient-side relay servers.
 Both approaches make sense and determining which makes for a better experience depends on the use case.